 There’s many reasons why you might want to transfer servers in Star Wars: The Old Republic.
 Maybe you’ve met a friend in real life who plays Star Wars, but realised you can’t play together because you don’t share a server.
-More often though, players change servers hoping to find a more populated server with more people to play group content with.

 The actual act of transferring a character is very easy.
 Once you’ve prepped your character by removing all items from their legacy bank, mail, and GTN, you will need to log into your SWTOR.com account, and then press on your username on the top right, to get to your account page.
 You’ll then click Character Transfer on the menu on the left, then go through the process of picking your character on your original server and then choosing your new server.
 After a short wait your character will be available on your new server.